The Best Non-Alcoholic Drink Ideas for St. Patrick's Day

 - 2 Tablespoons fresh ginger, or to your taste

-Process the vegetables and fruit in a juicer and serve.
+- Process the vegetables and fruit in a juicer.

 Fruity Green Grape Sangria

-- 1 Quart sized bottle of white or green Grape Juice
+- 1 quart bottle of white or green grape juice

 - 1.2 Cup of OJ or Tangerine Juice (I love the Tangerine)